University-of-Delaware-IT-RCI/iptracking/README.md

 | `LOG_POOL_RECORDS_MAX` | 0 | Allocate *at most* this many log pool records to hold events as they are read (zero implies no limit) |
 | `LOG_POOL_RECORDS_DELTA` | 32 | Allocate additional records in batches of this many (each record is 128 bytes, times 32 = 4 KiB) |

-When logged events are read from the named pipe, a record must be allocated from the pool to hold the data.
+When logged events are read from the socket file, a record must be allocated from the pool to hold the data.
 If the pool has reached its record limit and none are available, the process must wait for a record to become available.
 Each time this happens the program starts by waiting a base amount of time for some number of tries, then increases the wait time by a fixed value on each subsequent try:

 | Option | Default | Description |
 | ------ | ------- | ----------- |